Scams and data breaches

 PROTECT

-• Act quickly if something feels wrong.
+Act quickly if something feels wrong.

-• Contact your bank if you notice some unusual activity or if a scammer gets your money or information.
+• Call your bank to secure your accounts if you notice unusual activity or if a scammer gets your money or personal information.

 Spot a scam

 Learn to identify key signs of a scam and protect yourself.
-If you spot any of the following signs—stop and check whether an offer or communication is real:
+If you spot any of the following signs, stop and check whether an offer or communication is real:

 • Someone you don’t know contacts you out of the blue.

-• Something urging you to act quickly.
+• You feel pressured to act quickly.

-• Offers that sound too good to be true. such as an online shopping deal, the chance to invest in an ‘amazing’ scheme, that you’ve won a competition or that you have an unclaimed inheritance
+• Offers that sound too good to be true such as an online shopping deal, the chance to invest in an ‘amazing’ scheme, that you’ve won a competition or that you have an unclaimed inheritance.

 • A caller asking to remotely access your computer.